6 Ways to Monetize Your WordPress Blog and Make More Money Online

 5. Allow Sponsored Content on Your Site

 If you already have a large following, consider selling spaces for sponsored content on your site.
 Like affiliate links, this is a great way to work with other brands that you love while promoting great services to your readers.
 It’s advertising, but with a little more control than your typical banner ads.
-Plus, sponsored content can take a whole bunch of forms to fit your site’s style.
+Plus, sponsored content can take many forms to fit your site’s style.
 A few ideas include:

 Sponsored Blog Posts

-This method is super similar to allowing banner ads on your site, but gives you a lot more control over what gets displayed.
+This method is similar to allowing banner ads on your site, but gives you a lot more control over what gets displayed.
 By charging directly for real estate on your site (instead of relying on third-party services), you can approve or deny any requests that come in to make sure the quality of product is up to your standards.
-And if you don’t want to specifically sell this space, you could always promote some of your affiliate links, too!

 No matter where you place it or how you display it, sponsored content is another great way to monetize your WordPress blog and earn extra money with your website.

 While anyone can monetize a website, the exact process and method will look a little different for each unique blog.
 My last tip: Take a look at the content you’ve already got and brainstorm ways to upsell it.

 With affiliate links, where can you promote them on your site that already feels natural?
 Can you write blog posts about the products, or include the links in any old posts?
 Is there room in your sidebar for a graphic?
 Creating a Resource page that lists out the tools you use is another easy place to include affiliate links.